 None.
-This is a straightforward, positive, and informational text focused entirely on the logistics and excitement of a professional sporting event.
+The book is secular and focused entirely on the logistics and professional aspects of sports.

 Your experience helps other parents find the right book.